FONASBA Quality Standard for Ship Agents and Brokers

-The minimum criteria underwent a minor revision in 2016 and the changes were approved by Council on 21st October 2016.
+The minimum criteria underwent a further revision in 2017 and the changes were approved by Council on 18th October 2017.
 Click here to download full details of the current criteria.

-On 20th February 2017, FONASBA General Manager Jonathan C. Williams FICS took part in a webinar hosted by BIMCO on the Standard in which he discussed the background to, and need for, the initiative as well as the current state of implementation worldwide.
-In conversation with Pernille Kærvad Jacobsen, BIMCO’s Manager, Contracts & Clauses, he also acknowledged BIMCO’s strong support for the Quality Standard, which has been in place since it was initially introduced in 2007.
+In February 2017, FONASBA General Manager Jonathan C. Williams FICS took part in a webinar hosted by BIMCO on the Standard in which he discussed the background to, and need for, the initiative in conversation with Pernille Kærvad Jacobsen, then BIMCO’s Manager, Contracts & Clauses.

 A recording of the webinar can be found below, it is also available from BIMCO’s YouTube channel.